kubedb/docs/docs/guides/kafka/gitops/topology.md

   deletionPolicy: WipeOut
 ```

 Change the `authSecret` field to `kf-rotate-auth`.
 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `Kafka` CR is updated in your cluster.
+Your repository is synced with `ArgoCD`, the authentication file is created and  the `Kafka` CR is updated in your cluster.

 Now, `gitops` operator will detect the auth changes and create a `RotateAuth` KafkaOpsRequest to update the `Kafka` database auth.
 List the resources created by `gitops` operator in the `demo` namespace.